sebivenlo/akka-workshop2017/docs/showcase.md

 6. The __DocumentActor__ sends a __QuertyMessage__ for each connected entity of the next type (It extracts the ActivityInProcess id from the Process document and creates a __QueryMessage__ with that id and ACTIVITYINPROCESS as type.
 The rest of the data is copied from the initial __QueryMessage__.

 7. The ___AbstractControllingActor___ checks whether the entity specified in the received __QueryMessage__ qm has already been processed.
 If not, it creates a new __DocumentActor__ and forwards qm to it.
 (This is the start of recursion)

+8. The __DocumentActor__ sends his Done message to the ___AbstractControllingActor___.
+If the controller has received this message from all __DocumentActors__ it created, it has fullfilled its purpose and kills all children with poison pills and returns the result of the computation (This is not part of the sequence diagram).